TinkerSo/SmoothOperator/hardware/README_Hardware.md

 ## 10. Future Hardware Recommendations
 - Upgrade to lithium-ion batteries for weight reduction and higher energy density.
 - Reinforce sensor mounts to better survive rough handling.
+Can be done with CNC milling of the sensor adapters.
-- Explore waterproof enclosures if outdoor use is expected.
+- Explore different wheel configurations and motors to handle rougher and uneven surfaces.
-- Add a battery monitoring circuit to report real-time voltage and prevent deep discharge.
+- Add a battery monitoring circuit to report real-time voltage and power left.

 ---